maisonnat/axur-tool/docs/Developer-Guide.md

 ## Deployment

-Using Koyeb + Docker Hub:

-1. GitHub Actions builds the binary
-2. Image pushed to Docker Hub
-3. Koyeb pulls and runs the image
+Using Leapcell (Native Rust Builder):

+1. Push to main branch
+2. Leapcell auto-builds and deploys

 See [DEPLOY.md](../DEPLOY.md) for full instructions.